Water and sewer communications network upgrade

 We need to secure data links to sewer and water assets to maintain safe and reliable services.

 Current NBN and 4G internet connections for sewer and water assets are vulnerable to disruption during extreme events.
-Connections to some sewer plants were disrupted during the 2022 floods, affecting Council’s ability to maintain services.
+Connections to some sewer plants were disrupted during the 2022 floods, affecting Council’s ability to monitor and maintain services.

 This project is supported by funding from the NSW Government Northern Rivers Water and Wastewater Repair and Recovery Program and installation work will be carried out by NSW Public Works.